 Unfortunately, though, RAM can’t hold data without power.
 As you may have already guessed, if the camera is turned off by an accident while still recording the video, the metadata can get lost and not saved in the final video file.
 As a result, you have an mp4 file that looks like a valid video, but is unplayable.

-The good news is that it’s possible to fix such corrupted mp4 files.
+The good news is that it’s possible to fix corrupted mp4 files that weren’t finalized properly.
 All you need to do is inject the missing metadata/indices into the broken video.
 But since the metadata from the original file has been lost in the RAM forever, you can use metadata taken from a reference video recorded with the same camera and settings.

 Here is how to do this: